Benjamin Houltberg, Ph.D., LMFT

 Dr. Benjamin Houltberg, a developmental scientist, former tenured faculty member and experienced marriage and family therapist, has been president and CEO of Search Institute since 2021.
 He feels strongly about the role of youth development work and has a sense of purpose around investing in a generation that will have tremendous impact not only on the future, but the here and now.

-As CEO, he works to amplify the voices of marginalized communities, while also inspiring Search Institute to always have the organization’s vision in mind.
+As CEO, he amplifies the message of a shared responsibility to promote youth thriving, while also inspiring Search Institute to always have the organization’s vision in mind.
 He works closely with Search Institute’s many partners and is focused on recruiting a diverse group of talented individuals to address the needs of the communities that the organization serves.
-He believes that innovation and ideas can change the world, and wants to leverage innovation in nonprofit and historically under-resourced organizations in order to close the gap between science and practice and provide practitioners with the highest quality tools and resources in order to do their work and ensure that young people thrive.
+Search Institute’s work is firmly positioned to deliver research-backed, actionable solutions that youth-serving individuals and organizations can implement to create an environment that ensures young people feel seen, heard and valued.

-He is widely published on topics such as adolescent social and emotional competencies, resilience through relationships, and character and identity development through sports.
-As a licensed counselor, Ben has worked extensively with youth living in socioeconomic disadvantage.
+He is widely published on topics such as adolescent social and emotional development, resilience through relationships, and character and identity development through sports.
+As a licensed counselor, Ben has worked extensively with young people, all with vastly different lived experiences and varying supports needed to promote thriving.
 Having served as a youth practitioner, he has a unique perspective on both research and practice.
 He has successfully led large research teams, consulted with several high-performance organizations to create thriving cultures, and developed tools and resources aimed at promoting resilience through relationships.

 “We have to acknowledge that youth aren’t defined by the deficits in their lives, but by their strengths and who they are right now.
 We also have to understand that there’s a bidirectional influence when we’re working in youth development, and relationships are at the heart of that.
 It’s the vehicle for growth.”